hushmesh/slate/source/includes/_app_example.md

 meshApi.meshin()
 ```

-After successful app registration we can copy Meshin button code from our application page in [relying parties tool](https://developer.hushmesh.com/relying-party-registration)
+After successful app registration we can copy Mesh in button code from our application page in [relying parties tool](https://developer.hushmesh.com/relying-party-registration)

-You can find all information about meshin button in [meshin section](http://developer.hushmesh.com/#meshin)
+You can find all information about mesh in button in [mesh in section](http://developer.hushmesh.com/#meshin)

-On Hushsafe.com we are using exactly the approach from the meshin section
+On Hushsafe.com we are using exactly the approach from the mesh in section

 ## Callback page